kryptokrona/kryptokrona-docs/docs/guides/TurtleCoind-on-Pi.md

 # How To Run a TurtleCoin Node on a Raspberry Pi

 This guide is going to walk you through the process of installing and setting up a 64 bit OS, downloading the TurtleCoin ARM binaries and syncing your node on a Raspberry Pi.
-ARM builds just recently got fixed, so this is great news for anyone that has been wanting to run a node on one.
+ARM builds just recently got fixed, so this is great news for anyone that has been wanting to run a node on one

 ## Requirements